ninabarzh/broomstick/content/posts/frozen-north.md

 They emerge in **times of great fear**.
 After revolution.
 After collapse.
 In periods where people crave stability more than truth, and will trade liberty for order.

 The Tyrant in the North doesn’t march in; he coalesces.
-He arrives not as a villain, but a saviour—usually from chaos.
+He arrives not as a villain, but a saviour, usually from chaos.
 And once power is centralised in him, all motion stops.
 Succession becomes unthinkable.
 Dissent becomes pathology.
 Time becomes a threat.

 ---

 ## Finding the exit seems to be hard

-The archetype is not metaphorical—it walks among us.
+The archetype is not metaphorical, it walks among us.
 A few exponents of this Tyrant in the North:

 ### **Vladimir Putin – The deathless czar**

 Putin emerged in a Russia desperate for order.
 The post-Soviet 1990s were marked by oligarchs, debt, and national humiliation.
 Putin arrived not with a grand vision, but with the promise of **stability**.
 Factories reopened, crime fell, and the old Soviet anthem hummed again.
-This wasn’t governance—it was **recovery through preservation**.
+This wasn’t governance, it was **recovery through preservation**.

 Over the years, that order calcified.
 Institutions didn’t reform; they became scripts for his continued relevance.
 The Constitutional Court bends around his terms, regional governors answer to his approval, and even local elections exist only to confirm his dominance.
-He is not accountable to structures—**they serve him, and depend on him**.
+He is not accountable to structures, **they serve him, and depend on him**.

 Externally, Putin reasserts Russia’s global posture, using "special operations" and aggression as tools to assert relevance.
-Each intervention—Chechnya, Crimea, Syria, Ukraine—reaffirms his role as the **sole decision‑maker**, the man who can still shape borders when the world claims he can’t.
+Each intervention, Chechnya, Crimea, Syria, Ukraine, reaffirms his role as the **sole decision‑maker**, the man who can still shape borders when the world claims he can’t.

 Putin’s longevity in power has created a political ecosystem frozen in time.
 No meaningful succession plan exists, and the state apparatus is personally tethered to his presence.
 His rule is less about governance and more about maintaining a carefully curated illusion of permanence and indispensability.

 Putin remains Russia’s iron fist, though his hold is showing cracks.
 As of mid-2025, amid economic woes exacerbated by sanctions and internal dissent, his grip is firmer than many expected but increasingly brittle.
-His recent attempts to institutionalise power through loyalists and potential successors underscore that the regime is preparing for a post-Putin era—but one still deeply shackled to his legacy.
+His recent attempts to institutionalise power through loyalists and potential successors underscore that the regime is preparing for a post-Putin era, but one still deeply shackled to his legacy.

 The war in Ukraine drags on, sapping resources and morale.
 While Putin still dominates Russia’s political theatre, whispers of discontent and elite fracturing grow louder.
 The myth of indispensability strains under economic stagnation and generational fatigue.